fmcarvalho/fmcarvalho.github.io/r&d.markdown

 specialized training courses, technical consulting and research.

-Because most of my projects were developed in partnership with industry and under confidential agreements, I cannot publish any information about them.
+Because most of my projects were developed in partnership with industry and under confidential agreements commitment, I cannot disclose any information about them.

 ###Research